jaehunjung1/integrated_creative_design/README.md

 ## Evaluation
 We fine-tune KoBERT to test QA model with our augmented data.
-The instruction below illustrates how to train KoBERT only with the augmented dataset (and not using KorQuAD train set at all), then evaluating on KorQuAD dev set.
+The instruction below illustrates how to train KoBERT / Insurance Document QA with the augmented dataset, then evaluating on KorQuAD dev set / Insurance Document Test Set.

-(1)

-## References
-Garcia-Duran.
-A, Dumancic.
-S, and Niepert.
-M, Learning Sequence Encoders for Temporal Knowledge Graph Completion.
-EMNLP 2018
+(1) `cd KoBERT-KorQuAD; pip install -r requirements.txt`
+(2) Move your augmented json file into `KoBERT-KorQuAD/data/`.
+To save time, I also provide [augmented dataset](https://drive.google.com/file/d/1j5GqfEXNaeGECBMCcKSq8Tc1fsQs3O0J/view?usp=sharing) for training.
+Download this and move it to `KoBERT-KorQuAD/data/`.
+(3) For insurance documents, run `sh run_insurance_squad.sh`.
+(4) For KorQuAD, run `sh run_squad.sh`.